Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Ablation Analysis and Mechanistic Insights

 \section{Ablation Analysis and Mechanistic Insights}

-To disentangle the contribution of each algorithmic component and justify our design choices, we conduct a systematic ablation study on the BBOB-10D suite.
-This analysis is structured into two parts: (1) an investigation of the {neural parameterization strategy} for the evolution operator, specifically Shared versus Unshared Weights; and (2) a dissection of the combined efficacy of the core modules, i.e., ProxyGrad, SoftGate, and Mamba.
+To quantify the contribution of each component and motivate the design choices, we conduct systematic ablations on {BBOB-10D}.
+We focus on two questions: (1) how different parameterization strategies for the unrolled evolutionary operator affect optimization dynamics (shared vs.\ unshared weights across steps), and (2) how the core modules(i.e., {ProxyGrad}, {SoftGate}, and {Mamba}) influence performance and stability.